Last review: November, 2024

 - Mexican Institute of Water Technology: Annual Report 2022

-- UNAM: Water Perspectives in Mexico: Proposals for Water Security 2022
+- UNAM: Water Perspectives in Mexico, Proposals towards Water Security 2022